florianh1/SSV-Goudzwaard/README.md

 # SSV-Goudzwaard

 SSV Goudzwaard is a wireless model submarine controlled by an application on an android phone.
-In deze repository kan de sourcecode voor het compileren van de firmware van de ESP32 in de duikboot gevonden worden.
+In this repository the source code for compiling the firmware of the ESP32 in the submarine can be found.

 To compile and flash: